North Carolina Business Court - Frequently Asked Questions

 Rule 2.1 of the General Rules of Practice for the Superior and District Courts gives the Chief Justice of the North Carolina Supreme Court discretion to designate any case as an “exceptional” or “complex business” case.
 Cases meeting the requirements for designation as "complex business cases" pursuant to Rule 2.1 of the General Rules of Practice may be assigned to a Business Court judge by the Chief Justice.
 The Chief Justice has implemented a procedure that, absent exceptional circumstances, the business court judges are only assigned those cases qualifying for complex business case designation pursuant to N.C.
 Gen. Stat. § 7A-45.4(b) (often referred to as a “mandatory-mandatory” complex business case).

 Section 7A-45.4 outlines the procedure for requesting designation for cases governed by that section.
-If your case does not fall within that section, or if you have failed to seek timely designation under that section, then you may request to have your case considered for discretionary complex business designation, request recommendation from the Senior Resident Superior Court Judge in the county of venue via letter/motion.
+If your case does not fall within that section, or if you have failed to seek timely designation under that section, then you may request to have your case considered for designation under Rule 2.1, request recommendation from the Senior Resident Superior Court Judge in the county of venue by letter or motion.
 Conventions and practices regarding Rule 2.1 designation may vary by county.

-are the parties required to change venue and try the case in Raleigh,
+are the parties required to change venue and try the case in a Business